serrodcal-wso2/ESB-OPENTRACING-ZIPKIN/README.md

 ## Testing

-There is another project in this repository to test this componentes, for that, go to [here](https://github.com/serrodcal/ESBAnalyticsOpenTracing).
+There is another project in this repository to test this component on Docker Compose with an ESB, three microservices and a Zipkin, for that, go to [here](https://github.com/serrodcal/ESBAnalyticsOpenTracing).

 ## Configuring ESB to run custom observer